AxisCommunications/acap-documentation/docs/api/cv-api.md

 #### VideoCapture requirements

-In order for all of the AXIS extensions of OpenCV to work properly, some requirements on the container need to be satisfied.
+For all of the Axis extensions of OpenCV to work properly, some requirements on the container must be satisfied.
 This is primarily in the form of file mounts and environment variables that need to be configured.
-A docker-compose file is a convenient way of making sure that the app container will always be run with the correct setup.
+A docker-compose file is a convenient way of making sure that the app container is always run with the correct setup.
 Such a setup, for a fictitious app called `my-opencv-app`, is shown below, where the `ipc`, `environment`, `volumes` and `devices` keys and their corresponding values are needed for a fully functional OpenCV app:

 **docker-compose.yml**
 ```yml